 How long do late payments stay on my credit report?

-Late payments can remain on your credit report for up to seven years from the original delinquency date, impacting your score throughout that entire period.
+Late payments can remain on your credit report for up to seven years, though their negative impact on your score will lessen over time.

 Will paying off a collection account remove it from my report?

-Paying a collection account won't immediately remove it.
-The account will be updated to "paid," but the record of the collection can stay for seven years.
+No, paying a collection account does not remove it.
+The account will be updated to "paid," but the negative mark stays for seven years.

 Does one late payment significantly hurt my credit score?

-Yes, even a single late payment can cause a noticeable drop in your credit score, especially if you have a high score and a clean credit history.
+Yes, a single late payment can cause a noticeable drop in your credit score, especially if you have an otherwise excellent credit history.

 Supercharge Your Credit Cards